-Grilling: Meat Rubs (with spices and herbs)
+Grilling: Meat Rubs with Spices and Herbs

 Many spices and herbs can complement a dish and each other, but we need to be selective in their combinations and avoid using too many at one time.
 Bottled grill seasoning blends are often expensive, heavy on the salt and preservatives and lacking in the flavor department.
 When you make your own, you control the ingredients and the flavor profile.
 Basic blends include salt, red and black peppers and additional flavor from garlic salt or onion powder.
 Chili powder, dried herbs and spices like cumin, cloves and cinnamon can turn up the volume big time!

-What Spices work best with what foods?
+What spices work best with what foods?

 Here are some basic principles to follow when it comes to making homemade spices that will help you limit your sodium intake.
 All of these basic blends/seasoning combinations are made without salt.

-- Garlic, onion, sage, pepper, oregano
+- Pork: garlic, onion, sage, pepper, oregano

-- chives, green pepper, onion, paprika, parsley
+- Rice: chives, green pepper, onion, paprika, parsley

-- Dill, garlic, onion, paprika, parsley, sage
+- Potatoes: dill, garlic, onion, paprika, parsley, sage

 The general rule of thumb is to use ¼ to ½ teaspoon of dried spice or ¾ to 1 teaspoon of fresh herbs per pound of meat.
 Timing is very important when it comes to cooking with spices and herbs so be sure to add your fresh herbs near the end of the cooking time (usually when you have 15 minutes of cooking time left) as prolonged heating can cause flavor and aroma losses.
 If your spice blend consists of whole spices (whole peppercorns and or Bay leaves) it’s a good idea to add them when you have around 1 hour of cooking time left.
 Also, be sure to crush those dried herbs before adding them to your foods to ensure the flavor is released and you can enjoy all the benefits of that particular herb.